HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/setting-up-data-collectors.rst

 * 64 GB of free space in the /opt partition or where the /opt directory resides
 * One of the following supported Linux distributions installed:

-  * AlmaLinux 9 (Using the CentOS 9 instructions)
   * CentOS 9
+  * Rocky Linux 9 (Using the CentOS 9 instructions)
+  * Alma Linux 9 (Using the CentOS 9 instructions)
-  * RedHat Enterprise Linux 8
+  * Red Hat Enterprise Linux 8 (With access to Docker-CE software for the distribution)
   * Debian 11 or 12
   * Ubuntu Server LTS 20.04 or 22.04